Władysław Wysocki

 Władysław Wysocki (24 April 1908 – 12 October 1943) was an infantry captain in the Polish People's Army and recipient of the title of Hero of Soviet Union.

 Early life

-Wysocki was born on 24 April 1908 in the city of Bielsk Podlaski.
+Wysocki was born on 24 April 1908 in Bielsk Podlaski, Grodno Governorate, Russian Empire (now Poland).
 After graduating from gymnasium in Bielsko, he attended the Army Cadet School.

 Military career

 On 15 August 1931, President of the Republic of Poland Ignacy Mościcki appointed Wysocki as second lieutenant with seniority, and assigned him into a body of infantry officers in the Polish Army.
-Marshal of Poland Józef Piłsudski later had him transferred to the 42nd Infantry Regiment in Bialystok, and appointed him as a platoon commander on 1 September 1931.
+Marshal of Poland Józef Piłsudski later had him transferred to the 42nd Infantry Regiment in Białystok, and appointed him as a platoon commander on 1 September 1931.

 On 22 February 1934, he was promoted to lieutenant with seniority from 1 January 1934.
 Two years later, he was transferred to the 77th Infantry Regiment in Lida.
 In 1938, he became the commander of a machine gun company.